elbywan/wretch/README.md

 )
 ```

-### The request chain
+#### The request chain

-- Chain helper methods to configure the request
+Chain helper methods to configure the request.

 ```js
 w = w